-Equity Monday: A global selloff, MURAL snags $23M, and two unicorns that can’t raise – TechCrunch
+Equity Monday: A global selloff, MURAL snags $23M and two unicorns that can’t raise – TechCrunch

 Topping it off, today kicks off a huge, two-week earnings run from tech companies worth trillions of dollars.
 It’s not a great moment for it.
 (As we note on the show, the economic side of the outbreak is a small portion of the story; it feels a bit crass to cover the moment from a dollars-perspective, but that’s our particular lens.)

-We also ran through three funding rounds, including MURAL’s $23 million Series A, Otter.ai’s $10 million Series B, and Sawee’s $2.3 million round focused on last-mile logistics.
+We also ran through three funding rounds, including Mural’s $23 million Series A, Otter.ai’s $10 million Series B and Sawee’s $2.3 million round focused on last-mile logistics.
 (As a product, I can’t recommend Otter highly enough.)

 Wrapping, a Wall Street Journal story was stuck in my head all weekend.
 According to the Journal’s Eliot Brown, Lime and DoorDash have each been out in the markets trying to raise money lately.
 Neither has managed to pull it off.
 If stocks keep selling, what happens next for the infamous unicorns?